murdams2402/HELIOS_Spectroscopy/README.md

 > [!NOTE]
 > When analysing data, the `.gitignore` file will not you to add any JupyterNotebook file to the repository.

+## Data and figures

+In this repository, in addition to the interface and analysis python scripts, you will also find examples of raw spectrum data in the `Spectrum_data` & `Background_data` files and some figures in the `Spectrum_figures` that allow a visualisation of the spectrums, line-ratio plots or background noise.